hyprwm/Hypr/README.md

 <br/><br/>
 Hypr is a dynamic Linux tiling window manager for Xorg.
 It's written in XCB with modern C++ and aims to provide easily readable and expandable code.

+Hypr is _only_ a window manager.
+It is not a compositor and does not implement a compositor's functionality.
+You can run it without one (e.g. Picom) though, since it runs on Xorg, which doesn't require a compositor.

 Hypr needs testers!
 Check it out and report suggestions or bugs!
 <br/>